 - 1. What is the name of your certifying State official?
 Chad Sheppick - 2.
 What is the title of your certifying State offical?
 Director, Motor Carrier Division - 3.
 What are the phone # and email address of your State official?
-Phone: (801) 965-4156, email: csheppick@utah.gov
+(801) 965-4156 csheppick@utah.gov

 The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

-(Yes
+Yes

-Ves unloaded certification document
+No